 Young Palestinian prisoners freed by Israel describe their imprisonment and their hopes for the future

-The temporary cease-fire between Israel and Hamas in Gaza, already extended for two days with the prospect of a further extension being discussed Thursday, has seen the Palestinian militant group release dozens of hostages in return for Israel freeing some 180 Palestinian prisoners.
+The temporary cease-fire between Israel and Hamas in Gaza, already extended for two days with the prospect of a further extension being discussed, has seen the Palestinian militant group release dozens of hostages in return for Israel freeing some 180 Palestinian prisoners.

 Among the Palestinians released so far is 17-year-old Ahmed Abu Na'im, who served 12 months in jail for, he says, throwing stones during clashes with Israeli security forces at a protest.
 Israel charged him with throwing stones as well as "a bomb or incendiary device," which he denies.
 It was his third arrest in one year.